a1regg/stock_price_predictor/README.md

 # LSTM Stock/Asset Price Predictor

-Еру project that demonstrates how to use **Long Short-Term Memory (LSTM)** networks for stock (or other financial asset) price prediction.
+The project that demonstrates how to use **Long Short-Term Memory (LSTM)** networks for stock (or other financial asset) price prediction.
 It provides two interfaces:
 1. A **Streamlit**-based web application (`model.py`) to visualize training/test predictions and future forecasts.
 2. A **PyQt6** desktop application (`gui.py`) with an interactive user interface for generating predictions.